HumanSignal/label-studio/docs/source/tags/pairwise.md

 ```
 ### Example

-You can also style the appearance using the View tag:
+You can also style the appearance using the `View` tag.

 ```html
 <View>